dhavalbarot/CartAndMart/README.md

 - Snapshot Testing

 # Abount
-This dummy application uses the dummy JSON API to fetch the list of beauty products and their details.
+This dummy application uses the dummy JSON API to fetch the list of products and their details.